 You can start investing with just £5.
 There is a £1 per month subscription fee, plus a platform fee of 0.5% p.a. for ISA’s and GA’s.
 For Junior ISAs, the fee is 0.3% p.a. for a balance over £3,000.

 Get a £15 bonus when you join by using the button below.

-Introduced into the market in 2018, the Freetrade app allows you to invest in stocks, ETFs and investment trusts.
+Introduced into the market in 2018, the Freetrade app allows you to invest in stocks, ETFs and investment trusts, with commission-free trading.

 There are plenty of financial products on the table, with Freetrade offering GIAs, ISAs and pensions.

 When it comes to fees, trading is commission free although there is an FX fee of 0.45% if you purchase foreign stocks.
 If you take out a stocks and shares ISA, you’ll be charged £3 per month and £9.99 for a SIPP.

 Get a free share worth up to £200 using the button below.

 Made available to UK customers back in 2019, Wombat has plenty of investment options available.
 Choose either to invest in a GIA or ISA, with close to 30 funds on offer.
 Each fund comes with a risk level, so you can invest in something that suits you.

 Alternatively, there are a limited number of individual companies you can buy shares from, including Apple, Amazon, Nike and Netflix.

 You can start investing from £10.
 There is a 0.10% platform fee, as well as a £1 per month subscription fee.